dray01/dsphinx/_posts/cloud_run_build.rst

 To push an image via the cli DK we can use the following command ``gcloud docker --push gcr.io/[PROJECT_ID]/[IMAGE_NAME]``.
 Note the project ID and image name variables.

 04. The fun bit...
-Deploying the image withs Cloud Run.
+Deploying the image with Cloud Run.

 The following guide shows a quickstart to build and run up a container in Cloud Run via the cli_.

 .. _cli: https://cloud.google.com/cloud-build/docs/quickstart-docker

 Now looking at this from an end to end process I would prefer to automate the process.
 This brings us to Cloud Build.
-Cloud Build let's us build and deploy our software in minutes.
+Cloud Build lets us build and deploy our software in minutes.
 As a first timer to Cloud Build, I was surprised just how easy it was to consume!

 We need Cloud Build to do 3 things for us when code is checked into git.